ChicagoPublicSchools/Map-SchoolLocator/readme.md

 CPS School Locator
 ======
-The CPS School Locator is a tool used to search for and compare schools in the Chicago Public School system.
+The CPS School Locator is a tool used to search for and compare schools in the Chicago Public School system.[View the live map](http://cps.edu/map)